What Middle Aged Women Actually Worry About

 So.
 Women worry about the future, money, children, friends, parents, work and life.

-Women don’t worry about being screwable.
+Lisa states that Women don’t worry about being screwable.
 We worry about being lovable: able to be loved, able to give love, able to maneuver in a world so lacking in it.
 Unless we are quite mad, we do not compare ourselves to movie stars or models.
+To find out more about Lisa Solod send her a message at: [email protected]

 In my experience over the past 25 years as a speaker I feel, we want to be heard, feel appreciated for the little things we bring to our families, relationships and our careers.
 We want to simply feel Alive while we still are.